News article hero image

 So for those who are thinking about buying a home, which factors are most important to them?
 Is it the age and condition of the house?
 Local amenities?
 Room sizes?
 Energy efficiency?
 Or something else entirely?

-To find out, we also asked participants:
+To find out, our 2023 survey asked participants:

 ‘Imagine you're looking to buy a new house.
 What factor, if any, is most important to you?’
 (Select one)